xiuquan0418/xiuquan0418.github.io/_pages/openings.md

 ### **Guidelines**

 1. **Eligibility**
-   - The award is open to all undergraduate students currently enrolled in [Your Institution's Name].
+   - The award is open to all undergraduate students currently enrolled in Tougaloo College.
-   - Priority will be given to those in their junior or senior year with a strong academic standing.
+   - Priority will be given to those in their sophomore or junior year with a strong academic standing.

 2. **Application Process**
    - Submission of a research proposal (max.
 2 pages) detailing the aims, methodology, and expected outcomes of the research.